jaredwray/ecto/README.md

 * Maintained with Monthly Updates!

 ## Only the Top Template Engines and Their Extensions

+While doing research for other projects one of the reasons we decided to not use other consolidation engines is that the support is all over the place.
+Some of the packages were unsupported and most likely hard to validate as working.
+Our goal is to support the top engines which most likely handle the vast majority of use cases.

 | Engine     | Monthly Downloads                                                                              | Extensions              |
 | ---------- | ---------------------------------------------------------------------------------------------- | ----------------------- |